10 Docker Interview Questions & Answers for DevOps & Cloud Engineers

 Question 5: CMD vs ENTRYPOINT — how do they work together?

-CMD gives it default arguments.
+CMD hands it the default arguments.

 📌 Example: